Atlantis-Software/offshore-docs/testing/testing.md

 ## A test example.

-The following example illustrates how you might attempt to test a Waterline model.
+The following example illustrates how you might attempt to test a Offshore model.
 It assumes the following, and extremely simple, application structure:

 ```none
 root